Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Video-Analyzer/README.md

 * Type: string

-* Description: The Resource Id Of the Managed Identity used to grant access between AVAM resource and the Azure Media Service Account resource
+* Description: The Resource ID Of the Managed Identity used to grant access between AVAM resource and the Azure Video Analyzer for Media Account resource

 * Required: true